A look at the fascinating life of this talented actor, renowned for his way-out-west rugged charm and his portrayal of Dirty Harry.

 Malpaso – known as ‘bad step’ in Spanish - is derived from the name of a creek, south of Carmel, where Eastwood spent much of his life.
 The name came to him after recalling the time his agent warned him not to agree to work on the Dollars’ trilogy, saying it would be a ‘bad step’.
 An ironic but funny choice.

-Eastwood then starred in what was his most famous debut since the ‘Man With No Name’: Inspector Harry Callahan, the toughest, trigger-happy cop in town, armed with a .44 Magnum and an explosive personality.
+Eastwood then starred in what was his most famous role since the ‘Man With No Name’: Inspector Harry Callahan, the toughest trigger-happy cop in town, armed with a .44 Magnum and an explosive personality.
 The film was 'Dirty Harry' (1971).

 This tough-guy, anti-hero approach cemented Eastwood’s reputation as an electrifying talent but also as an actor who only appears as the archetypal violent American.
 Moreover, according to some critics, films like Dirty Harry, which was released during the Vietnam War, had underlying political connotations.